 Section I:

 Name:

 Address:

 Telephone (Home): Telephone (Work):

 Electronic Mail Address:

-Accessible Format Large Print Audio T Гуре
+Accessible Format Large Print Audio Type

 Requirements?
-TDD Othe r
+TDD Other

 Section II:

 Are you filing this complaint on your own behalf?
 Yes No

-If you answered "yes" to thi s question, go to Section II Ι
+If you answered "yes" to thi s question, go to Section II I

-If not, please supply the name
+If not, please supply the name e and relationship of the

 person for whom you are con nplaining:

 Please explain why you have filed for third party:

-Please confirm that you have obtained the permission Yes No
+Please confirm that you have Yes No

 of the aggrieved party if you are filing on behalf of a

 third party.

 Section III:

 I believe the discrimination I experienced was based on (check all the apply):

+[]Race []Color [] Age [] Sex [] Natio onal Origin [] Disability [] Income [] LEP

-I believe the discrimination I experienced was based on (check all the apply): []Race []Color []Age []Sex []National Origin []Disability []Income []LEP Date of Alleged Discrimination (Month, Day, year):
+Date of Alleged Discrimination on (Month, Day, year):

+Explain as clearly as possible what happened and why y ou believe vou were discrim inated against Describe all

+persons who were involved.
+I

+against you (if known) as well

+please use the back of this for

 Section IV:

-Have you previously filed a T this agency?
-Title VI complaint with Yes No
+Have you previously filed a T Title VI complaint with Yes No

-Constant M.
+this agency?

 Section V:

 Have you filed this complaint with any other Federal, State, or local agency, or with any Federal or State court?

-[] Yes [] No
+[]Yes []No

 If yes, check all that apply:

 [] Federal Agency: [] State Agency:

 [] Federal Court: [] State Court:

 [] Local Agency:

 Please provide information about a contact person at the a gency/court where the complaint was filed.

 Name:

 Title:

 Agency:

 Address:

 Telephone:

 Section VI:

 Name of agency complaint is against:

 Contact person:

 Title:

 Telephone number: